Understanding Spousal Identity Theft and How It Happens

 Share this:

-Early this year, Giorgio Fiorenza was found guilty of spousal identity theft and wire fraud after taking out a $750,000 loan using his spouse’s identity [*].
+Giorgio Fiorenza’s wife had no reason to suspect that her husband was up to anything suspicious — until Giorgio was found guilty of spousal identity theft and wire fraud after taking out a $750,000 loan using her identity [*].

 What Is Spousal Identity Theft?

-Spousal identity theft occurs when your spouse (or ex-spouse) misuses your financial information to commit fraud.
-This includes signing documents, opening bank accounts, or applying for credit cards — all without your consent.
+Spousal identity theft occurs when your spouse (or ex-spouse) misuses your personal or financial information to commit fraud.
+This includes impersonating you, signing documents, opening bank accounts, or applying for credit cards — all without your consent.

 In many cases, spousal identity theft preys on the shared personal connection between spouses, especially in the midst of a bitter conflict or separation.
-Outward signs of such turmoil can look like this.
+However, it’s important to remember that any type of identity fraud — even spousal — is a crime.

 10 Signs That May Indicate Spousal Identity Theft